Connect with People Outside your Organization in Mio Universal Channels

 Universal channels allow you to stay in one messaging tool and chat with your external business contacts as if they were a colleague.

-By enabling clients, freelancers, and suppliers to chat in universal channels, everyone can collaborate together, share files, reply to threads, and edit messages—all from their tool of choice.
+By enabling clients, freelancers, and suppliers to chat in universal channels, everyone can collaborate together, share files, reply to message threads, and edit messages—all from their tool of choice.

 What is a universal channel?